Burner Express Bus tickets for 2025 are on sale now.

 Purchase water in advance.

-Exodus
+- Exodus

-The satellite shuttles will begin running 2 hours prior to departure times from the BxB Depot and again stop on E street at 3:00, 4:30, 6:00, 7:30, 9:00; and J street at 2:30, 3:45, 5:15, 7:15, 8:15, and 9:30.
+The trams will begin running 2 hours prior to departure times from the BxB Depot and again stop on E street at 3:00, 4:30, 6:00, 7:30, 9:00; and J street at 2:30, 3:45, 5:15, 7:15, 8:15, and 9:30.

 During Exodus, Burner Express uses a different exit to avoid all traffic until the highway.
 This is usually a big time saver for riders.
 Don’t forget to bring warm layers and water for the trip home — spending hours on an air-conditioned bus can be a shock after acclimatizing to the desert heat.